JijoAndrews/React_Cart_Task_1/README.md

 1. Created a Base vite template and added modules and removed default setup files for a organised base project to build upon.
 2. Added bootstrap and bootstrap-icons module.
 3. Added Nav bar as per the reference page ("https://startbootstrap.com/previews/shop-homepage").
+4. Added dynamic card setup with a set of custom data file named as "carddata.js",cards are generated as per the data.